This page hasn't been updated in quite some time, so let's see if I can bring you up to date.

 Reverend - I have one of the prototypes of the Pete Anderson Eastsider S model, and it's my #1, go-to, country-twangin', Tele-like object (I have 4 other versions of the Eastsider, too, including the baritone).
 I've also got a Tricky Gomez RT semi-hollow which gives the Eastsider some competition for the #1 spot lately.
 It's a versatile, Bigsby-equipped beauty that is a treat to play.
 It's also my backup axe with the Leapin' Lizards.
 I've got all 4 different flavors of the Pete Anderson hollowbody, which are some of the most versatile and greatest-sounding guitars on the market.
 They can serve with any band I play with.
 If I'm in doubt about what guitar I'll need for a job, I bring one of the PA models and I can get the tone I need pretty easily.
 Much more recently, I got a Contender RB in a metallic green they call "Outfield Ivy," and it carries on the great-sounding coolness that is rapidly becoming Reverend's tradition.
 Its new RetroBlaster pickups are fine, indeed.
 The RetroBlasters work well in the PA-1RB, too.

-And not long ago I started playing bass, so of course I went Rev. I have a Dub King that covers all the, er, basses.
+Some years ago I started playing bass, so of course I went Rev. I have a Dub King that covers all the, er, basses.
 For a while I had a Mercalli 5, which was great, but I sold it because I wasn't getting many bass gigs.
 Then I saw Ibanez made a short-scale Talman 5-string bass, and that just seemed like it would be perfect for me, and I have concluded it is.
+It's not an expensive bass, and the pickups reflect that.
+But if I can replace them with a set of Seymour Duncans, that might take care of that.
+But doing so will take a little work, so stay tuned, I'll let you know if and when that happens.

 RainSong - Much as I love Martins, Guilds, and well-made Gibsons, for acoustic guitar duty in any band, I don't think you can beat a RainSong.
 They stay in tune, don't care about temperature or humidity changes, and they're pretty much indestructible.
 I've got a WS-1000 that has 22 years and a whole lot of miles on it, but still looks like new.
 It's the guitar you hear on the acoustic song ("Believe") on the Lizards' "Spin Me" album.
 The case has seen better days, but that's why we have cases, right?